 ▲▲ Cheverny For its intimate feel, lavishly furnished rooms, and daily feeding of the hunting dogs.

-▲▲ Chaumont-sur-Loire For its imposing setting over the Loire River, intriguing rooms, and impressive Festival of the Gardens.
+▲▲ Chaumont-sur-Loire For its imposing setting over the Loire River, historic connections to America, and impressive Festival of the Gardens.

 ▲ Amboise For terrific views over Amboise and Leonardo da Vinci memories.

 ▲ Clos-Lucé (in Amboise) For a chance to see Leonardo da Vinci’s final home, and to stroll through gardens decorated with models of his creations.

 ▲▲ Azay-le-Rideau For its fairy-tale facade and setting on a romantic reflecting pond, and for its beautifully furnished rooms.